|

 Ready to see how many calories you’re torching while you sit and sweat?
 Let’s fire it up!

-I’ve cooked up a Sauna Calories Burned Calculator that’ll make you sweat with excitement.
+I’ve cooked up a Sauna Weight Loss Calculator that’ll make you sweat with excitement.
 After extensive research and chatting with health industry hotshots, I’ve created a tool that gives you the real deal on calorie burn.

 Calculate Calories Burned in a Sauna